legends2k/blog/content/note/sneak_out/index.md

 # Hurdles Crossed

 We hit a lot of roadblocks which we swiftly hurdled.
 Normally I’d have spent days or weeks to "solve it perfectly" -- a fool’s errand.
-A game jam makes you realize that the clock is constantly ticking and don’t have that kind of time.
+A game jam makes you realize that the clock is constantly ticking and you don’t have that kind of time.

 ## Scope Minimization